webrecorder/specs/wacz-ipfs/latest/index.md

 5. metadata
 6. revisit
 7. conversion
-8. continuation.
+8. continuation

-Continuation records are rarely used and are not yet a part of this spec.
+(Note: continuation records are rarely used and are not yet considered as part of this spec)

+WARC files are often individually gzip-ed when stored on disk.
+To take advantage of this deduplication strategy, we store the WARC records must be ungzipped, relying on the compression at the IPFS storage level.

 ![WARC Record Types & Chunk Boundaries](../../assets/images/diagrams/warc-records.svg)